 The European Medicines Agency started this project in April 2010 following a request from the European Commission for the Agency to develop a harmonised approach for the collection and reporting of data on the use of antimicrobial agents in animals from EU Member States.

 The Agency published the first report from this project in September 2011 covering the period 2005-2009.
-The report contains harmonised data of sales in the Czech Republic, Denmark, Finland, France, the Netherlands, Norway, Sweden, Switzerland and the United Kingdom.
+The report contains harmonised data of sales in nine EU countries.